 The mortality of animals during a fire is a result of their mobility, the intensity of the fire and how well adapted to fire they are.
-Higher proportions of animals die in high intensity fires, compared with low intensity fires99.
-Globally, a metaanalysis of animals monitored during wildfires found an average mortality of less than 3% during normal fire conditions100. refugia often survive fire initially.
+Higher proportions of animals die in high intensity fires, compared with low intensity fires.
+Globally, a metanalysis of animals monitored during wildfires found an average mortality of less than 3% during normal fire conditions.

+Animals using fire-avoidant behaviours and heat

+refugia often survive fire initially.
 However, when exposed to intense, fast-moving bushfires that burn into the canopy and produce extreme levels of heat, animals have lower survival rates.

 Animals that live in landscapes that rarely experience fire lack traits that help them detect and respond to an approaching fire.
-This lack of understanding around fire risk is called "fire naivety"95.
-Climate change is impacting how animals respond in this way, as fire is occurring in landscapes that aren't fire prone which means these species won't have evolved with fire.
+This lack of understanding around fire risk is called "fire naivety" Climate change is impacting how animals respond in this way, as fire is occurring in landscapes that aren't fire prone which means these species won't have evolved with fire.